arthrfrts/arthrfrts/README.md

 ### 👋 Well, hello!

-I'm Arthur, and I make lovely handcrafted experiences on the web for nice people around the world.
+I'm Arthur, I make lovely handcrafted experiences on the web for nice people around the world.

 I have extensive knowledge in web technologies and its ecosystem.
 I make sites with semantic, valid, and modern HTML snd CSS, considering accessibility from the start.
 I also create and mantain projects with [Jekyll](https://jekyllrb.com) and [WordPress](https://wordpress.org/), and develop web applications with [Svelte](https://svelte.dev/) and [React](https://reactjs.org).